A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A. Subsidy eligibility is based on modified adjusted gross income (MAGI).
 For your family, your MAGI will include income for yourself and your husband, and it could also include income your son earns at his part-time job – but only if he earns enough to have to file a tax return as a dependent.

-For the 2022 tax year, the threshold for a dependent to have to file a tax return (see page 11) is $12,550 in earned income.
-But it’s much lower — just $1,150 — if the dependent’s income comes from dividends and interest.
-And a dependent is also required to file a return if their gross income (including earned income and investment income) is more than the larger of either $1,150 OR earned income plus $400.
+For the 2024 tax year, the threshold for a dependent to have to file a tax return is $14,600 in earned income.
+But it’s much lower — just $1,300 — if the dependent’s income comes from dividends and interest.1 And a dependent is also required to file a return if their gross income (including earned income and investment income) is more than the larger of either $1,300 OR earned income plus $450.2

 (The details about whose income counts as part of the household’s total income are explained in the IRS instructions for Form 8962 (see the section about household income on page 3), which is the form that’s used to reconcile premium subsidies on your tax return.)

-Since your daughter is not your tax dependent, you would not include her income in your MAGI.
+Since your daughter is not your tax dependent, you would not include her income in your MAGI (but her income will be considered when subsidies are reconciled via your tax return and her tax return, as discussed in a moment).
 Until she turns 26, it’s your choice to include her on your plan if you wish.
-But the marketplace may require you to complete two separate applications (one for each tax household) if you choose to go that route.
+But the marketplace may require you to complete two separate applications (one for each tax household) if you choose to go that route, and that’s where they would collect information about your daughter’s income.

 Although the ACA gives people the option to include non-dependent children on their policy until they turn 26, it’s fairly uncommon for families to take this option; it’s much more common for the young adult to have their own policy.
 HealthCare.gov states that non-dependent children should not be included in your household when you apply for coverage, but on the same page it clarifies that you should include them if you want to add them to your policy.